Metrophobe/angular-material-layouts/README.md

-# Material - Ex 4 - Forms and Input
+# Material - Ex 5 - Filtered Autocomplete

-This example forms and input elements
+This example covers the following concepts:

-  * Formfields
-  * Inputs
-  * Select
-  * Autocomplete
-  *
+- fetching json data via this api https://restcountries.eu/rest/v2/all
+- use of http client to get data ....
+- proper use of observables , subscription , unsubscription ....
+- lifecycle hooks ngOnInit and ngOnDestroy
+- using the async pipe
+- typescript interface use ...
+- use of template reference ....
+- filtering of the countries as you type inside an angular-material text input
+- 'reactive forms' and the 'forms' module
+- rxjs operators like map , debounceTime , distinctUntilChanged , pipe ...

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.1.